 Interestingly, this koshirae is an exact copy of another mounting which was also in the possession of Kuroda Yoshitaka (see picture below).
 The mounting belongs to a blade called Ataki-kiri (安宅切) with which Yoshitaka killed Ataki Takayasu (安宅貴康, ?-1581) in the course of Hideyoshi´s attack an Yura Castle (由良城) on the island of Awaji (淡路) in Tenshō nine (1581).
 The blade itself (see picture below) is not a masterwork but comes from the manufactory of Bizen Sukesada (祐定) which produced blades in great quantities (so-called kazuuchi-mono, 数打ち物) during the unstable Sengoku period.
 That means it was a sheer war sword for Yoshitaka, the splendid mounting was made only after the glorious victory over.
 That the mounting was made later than the actual battle is also confirmed by the signature of the blade collar (habaki, 鎺) which reads “Koban Myōju” (小判明寿).
 The signature namely goes back to the famous swordsmith and tsuba artist Umetada Myōju (埋忠明寿, 1558-1631), who used the name Myōju not before the third year of Keichō (1598).
 Before he was called Muneyoshi (宗吉).
 The mounting and the blade are designated jūyō-bunkazai.

-Mounting of the Ataki-kiri above, those of the Heshikiri-Hasebe at the bottom.
+Mounting of the Ataki-kiri bottom, those of the Heshikiri-Hasebe above.
 Except for the tsuba, the copy is very close to the original.

 meibutsu Ataki-kiri, mei (see text below), nagasa 61.2 cm, sori 2.4 cm, shinogi-zukuri, maru-mune, strong sakizori, chū-kissaki, ubu-nakago